felselva/mathc/REFERENCE.md

 struct vec vector2_subtract(struct vec a, struct vec b);
 ```

-The result is a 2D vector for the subraction of the 2D vector `a` with the 2D vector `b`.
+The result is a 2D vector for the subtraction of the 2D vector `a` with the 2D vector `b`.

 ```c
 void pvector2_scale(struct vec *a, float scale, struct vec *result);